kjs29/demystify-elliott-wave-theory/README.md

 - **Searching high2:** Continuously update current maximum, and current minimum value.
 Starts searching for high2, given that there are low1, and low2.

+This algorithm ensures that it captures significant price movements after low2, identifies potential high2 points based on given conditions, and categorizes waves into success or failure based on their behavior relative to high1 and the Fibonacci retracement level.
   ```
-  Searching high2 Algorithm
+  Searching High2 Algorithm

-  Iterate through a dictionary that contains all pairs of (low1, low2),
+  - Iterate through a dictionary that contains all pairs of (low1, low2):

-      Track current maximum, current minimum
+    - Track the current maximum (cur_max) and current minimum (cur_min).
-      Iterate DataFrame from the second low's index + 1,
+    - Iterate through the DataFrame starting from low2_index + 2 to avoid look-ahead bias:
-          # success case
+        # Success Case:
-          If current maximum > high1,
-              If current low < Fibonacci level of (low2, current maximum),
+        - If cur_max exceeds high1_price:
+          - If it is the last row, record the current high2 information and add it to success waves, then break.
+          - Otherwise, if cur_low is less than or equal to the Fibonacci retracement level of (low2_price, cur_max):
-                  Add to success waves.
+            - Add to success waves with the current high2 information and break.
-                  Break out of inner loop.
-              Keep searching for high2.
+          - If cur_max exceeds high1_price but the current row is not the last one and cur_low is greater than the Fibonacci level, continue to the next row.

-          # failure case
+        # Failure Case:
-          If current minimum < low1,
-              Add to failure waves.
-              Break out of inner loop.
+        - If cur_min is less than or equal to low1_price and high2_exceeded_high1_before is False:
+          - If the current row is low2_index + 2, set high2_price conservatively to the current open price, add it to failure waves, and break.
+          - Otherwise, find the maximum high between low2_index + 2 and the current row minus 1, set this as high2_price, add it to failure waves, and break.

+        - If neither success nor failure conditions are met, continue iterating through the DataFrame.

+  - After iterating through all pairs, print the count of success waves, failure waves, and uncounted waves.
   ```

 ### Calculating Fibonacci retracement levels